algorand/go-algorand/data/transactions/logic/README_in.md

 Smart Contracts are executed in ApplicationCall transactions.
 Like Smart Signatures, contracts indicate success by leaving a single non-zero integer on the stack.
-A failed Smart Contract call is not a valid transaction, thus not written to the blockchain.
-Nodes maintain a list of transactions that would succeed, given the current state of the blockchain, called the transaction pool.
-Nodes draw from the pool if they are called upon to propose a block.
+A failed Smart Contract call to an ApprovalProgram is not a valid transaction, thus not written to the blockchain.
+An ApplicationCall with OnComplete set to ClearState invokes the ClearStateProgram, rather than the usual ApprovalProgram.
+If the ClearStateProgram fails, application state changes are rolled back, but the transaction still succeeds, and the Sender's local state for the called application is removed.

 Smart Contracts have access to everything a Smart Signature may access (see previous section), as well as the ability to examine blockchain